alanpaulprice/git-cheatsheet/README.md

 ---

 ```
-git commit --amend -m "<new message>"
+git commit --amend
 ```
-edit the message of the last commit
+edit the last commit. if ```-m "<new message>"``` is passed, the message will be edited. if any files are staged when ammending, they will be added to the last commit.

 ---